gdpelican/babble/README.md

 - Editing a recent post of yours
 - Allowing user to mute chat notifications
 - Adding a context switcher to allow for multiple chat threads
+- Post timing tracking

+Pull requests welcome!
+See [CONTRIBUTING.md](./CONTRIBUTING.md)

+You can view some ongoing discussion about this plugin on [Discourse Meta](https://meta.discourse.org/t/has-anyone-built-something-for-informal-status-updates-chat/10550)